Ensure your data structure enables your goals

 Specifying Presentation

 You want your online database to be attractive and user-friendly.
-At this stage, we bring in a graphic designer who makes sure that the essence of the database is understood.
-You may provide links to websites whose graphics you like as a general reference for the look and feel of your online database.
+At this stage, we bring in a graphic designer who ensures that the essence of the database comes across clearly.
+You may provide links to websites whose graphics you like as a general reference.
 The graphic designer comes up with suggestions that you can accept, reject, or ask to change.

 Building

-My team and I can now begin constructing the online database.
-During this stage, I supply you with alternative system configurations.
-These are usually more minor issues that we did not finalize in previous stages.
-We have regular meetings where I can explain the alternatives, answer your questions, and share our progress.
+My team and I then begin building the online database.
+During this stage, I show you the alternative system configurations.
+These are usually minor issues that we had not finalized in previous stages.
+We have regular meetings where I explain the alternatives, answer your questions, and share our progress.

 Testing

-Once built, we put the database online at a web address known only to you.
-You then see what it looks like and behaves, testing it using the specified user types.
-In this stage, you will probably find bugs that we did not catch ourselves; you report them, and I fix them.
-You can also request some small, last-minute changes, and if at all possible, we will try to make them in this stage.
+Once built, we put the database online at a web address accessible only to you.
+You then see how it looks and behaves, testing it with the specified user roles.
+At this stage, you will probably find bugs that me or my team had not caught.
+You report them, and we fix them.
+You can also request some small, last-minute changes, and we will make them if possible.

 Migrating

-You may have an existing database in another format, such as an older website, spreadsheets, structured documents, etc. We discuss which datasets to import into the new database and the best way to do so.
-We do that while maintaining the relationship among the existing data records and preserving the coherence of the new database.
-We do another round of testing to enable you to check the actual results of the data import and confirm it.
+You may have an existing database in another format, such as an older website, spreadsheets, or structured documents.
+We discuss which datasets to import into the new database and the best way to do so.
+We do that while maintaining the relationships between the existing data records and ensuring the coherence of the new database.
+We do another round of testing to enable you to confirm that everything imported correctly.

 Going live

-You or your peers can now add data to the well-structured database via the easy-to-use interface.
-You decide whether to make it publicly accessible (and accessible to search engines like Google) or, if you prefer, to restrict it to your peers, who can enter with a username and password.
-The database is designed and built to serve you permanently and is now active – it can grow both in size and in the number of collaborating contributors.
+You and your peers can now add data to the online database through the easy-to-use interface.
+You decide whether to make it publicly accessible (including to search engines like Google and AI models like ChatGPT) or, if you prefer, to restrict it to your peers, who can log in with a username and password.
+The database is designed and built to serve you over the long term and is now active, ready to grow both in volume and in the number of collaborating contributors.

 Support

-I offer ongoing support for clients if they need it.
-A modern digital database is a "living creature" which should be properly maintained.
-It includes mostly behind-the-scene operations such as security updates, small server tweaks, etc. I am also available for you if you have any questions or want to discuss new ideas.
+I offer ongoing support if needed.
+A modern digital database is a "living creature," which should be properly maintained.
+It includes mostly behind-the-scenes operations such as security updates and server tweaks.
+I am also available to you if you have any questions or want to discuss new ideas.

 Evolving

-We may repeat some of the stages whenever we want to develop and enrich your digital database further.
+We repeat some stages as needed to further develop and enrich your digital asset.

 "Amir had a far-sighted vision for our project and meticulously planned out every stage of development.
 He was accessible and on-task, and he regularly discussed everything with us, down to minor details.
 We are now thanking him for his insistence on separating structure, content, and presentation and for his patient explanations: we found that Amir designed a database that made it easy to work with complex relations.
 It was robust and flexible enough to accommodate even unexpected sources of data."